vbagazhkov/estoty/README.md

 ```
   - Close Visual Studio Code Editor tab, it should automatically save the changes if not it will ask you Save or not changes, which can be seen on the right in the Inspector section.
   - Again click on the play button and press several time button "Submitted" - the counter should stop at 10.
+- Go back to the Unity and in the Hierarchy and Right-click and choose Create Empty (name: AltTesterManager)
+- Select AltTesterManager object (should be highlighted as blue)
+- Go to the Inspector (window wight side) and click on the "Add Component" → New script → name: AltTesterManager → click on the "Create and Add" button